 I don’t know if this episode was written or edited with how the stupid Americans at PBS would edit it down in mind, but regardless, thank you.

 Patsy and Delia didn’t kiss this episode.

-As I have said before, I don’t want to make the LGBT representation in this show a Patsy and Delia vs. Barbara and Tom thing.
+As I have said before, I don’t want to make the LGBTQ representation in this show a Patsy and Delia vs. Barbara and Tom thing.
 But, I feel like this episode made it a Patsy and Delia vs. Barbara and Tom thing.
-During some parts they are so perfectly contrasted: the opening scene, what Tom says versus what Delia says during the birth control discussion.
+During some parts, they are so perfectly contrasted: the opening scene, what Tom says versus what Delia says during the birth control discussion.

 All my problems with this episode would be resolved if either Patsy and Delia kissed on the dance floor at Gateways or Barbara and Tom didn’t kiss at Nonnatus.
 For the contrast to work they both needed to kiss or neither of them needed to kiss.
 If both the dance scenes happened at Nonnatus it would have made sense for only Barbara and Tom to kiss.
 But Patsy and Delia sought out a secret club instead of being at home.
 Was that not a contrast about where these couples could safely kiss?

 And that isn’t even including Barbara and Tom’s kiss in their last scene, because I completely forgot about it.
 It didn’t need to be there and after the lesbians don’t kiss it seemed like they were rubbing it in our face that the longest standing couple on this show has never kissed.